TetsuakiBaba/p5.serial/README.md

 # p5.serial
-p5.serial is a simple serial communication library for p5.js, designed to be easy to use and to work with the p5.js library.
+p5.serial is a simple serial communication library for p5.js, which is using web serial on the backend, and designed to be easy to use and to work with the p5.js library.

 ## CDN
 ```